What’s the best broadband for working from home?

 For even better coverage, consider a mesh WiFi system, which can extend coverage seamlessly across every room.

-Yes, you can use a mobile hotspot to work from home, but it depends on your internet needs.
+It's always a good idea to have a backup plan.
+You can use a mobile hotspot to work from home, but it depends on your internet needs.
 A mobile hotspot uses your phone’s data connection to provide internet access, which can be useful if you don’t have broadband or need a backup.

-Using your phone's data or a WiFi dongle works well for basic tasks like checking emails, browsing websites, and using online documents, but, if you need to make video calls, download large files, or use cloud-based software, a hotspot may not be fast or stable enough.
+Using your phone's data or a WiFi dongle works well for basic tasks like checking emails, browsing websites, and using online documents, but if you need to make video calls, download large files, or use cloud-based software, a hotspot may not be fast or stable enough.

 When it comes to broadband for working from home, we’ve got you covered.
 Our superfast fibre broadband is great for keeping your connection fast and reliable all day-long, featuring speeds of up to 1130 Mbps and beyond with our gigabit broadband.